Carolyn Bailey and Dominick Argento Vocal Competition

 Online applications for the 2015 competition are now closed!
 Finalists will be notified on or before December 5.

 January, 2015, Greensboro, NC - $8,500 in prizes to be awarded

 2012 Artist Div.
 2nd Place

-The National Opera Association Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
+The Carolyn Bailey and Dominick Argento Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
 Preliminary auditions are heard by recording.
 Twelve finalists and two alternates are selected in the Artist Division and six to eight finalists and two alternates are selected in the Scholarship Division to compete in a live final audition.
-The final auditions will be heard at the National Opera Center in NYC on Saturday, January 11, 2014.
+The final auditions will be heard at the NOA Annual Convention in Greensboro, NC, on Saturday, January 10, 2015.2015 Eligibility and Fees

-- The Scholarship Division is open to singers aged 18-24, as of January 11, 2014 who are currently enrolled in, or have completed since May 1, 2013, undergraduate or graduate programs, or their equivalent.
-Entry fee for the Scholarship Division is $25 (twenty-five dollars).
+- The Scholarship Division is open to singers aged 18-24, as of January 10, 2015 who are currently enrolled in, or have completed since May 1, 2014, undergraduate or graduate programs, or their equivalent.
+Entry fee for the Scholarship Division is $30 (thirty dollars).